nickmagruder/thebikeshed/README.md

   - Adjusted menu-item components for better mobile experience
   - Implemented flexible height calculations based on viewport
   - Created 3-column grid layout for tablet/desktop with 2-per-row large items
+- 9/24 - Removed styled-components in favor of SCSS:
+  - Converted homepage.styles.tsx, with-spinner.styles.tsx, and custom-button.styles.tsx to SCSS
+  - Simplified component architecture by using className-based styling
+  - Fixed image path references for proper rendering
+  - Improved TypeScript typing for component props after migration
+  - Enhanced maintainability with clearer separation of concerns between markup and styles

 ## 9/10 Package Update Summary
 We have successfully updated and migrated the ecommerce application to use newer package versions.
 Here's a summary of the changes made: